-Name of Trustee: Name D. Navuor

-25. November 2020

 INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF SETTLEMENT GUARANTEE FUND

 REPORT ON THE AUDIT OF THE FINANCIAL STATEMENTS

 Our opinion

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of Settlement Guarantee Fund (the "Fund") as at 31 December 2019, and of its financial performance and its cash flows for the period then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of Settlement Guarantee Fund (the "Fund") as at 31 December 2020, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.

 What we have audited

-We have audited the financial statements of Settlement Guarantee Fund for the year ended 31
+We have audited the financial statements of Settlement Guarantee Fund for the year ended 31 December 2020.

 The financial statements comprise: